-B. At the discretion of the Executive Committee and subject to the approval of the League Management Committee of the OSA, a relegated team may be reinstated in the division from which it was relegated, if there are some available team positions in that division due to (a) team(s) not returning to play in that division of the league.
+B. At the discretion of the Executive Committee and subject to the approval of the Competitions Management Committee, a relegated team may be reinstated in the division from which it was relegated, if there are some available team positions in that division due to (a) team(s) not returning to play in that division of the league.

 A. All participating clubs must send a representative to all League meetings.
 Clubs failing to attend will receive a fine.
 (See Appendix A)

 B. Club representative is only deemed to be present if the attendance sheet is signed.

 Amendments to the Rights and Responsibilities may be made by a majority vote of the Board of Directors or the Members at an Annual General Meeting or Special General Meeting.
 If the rights and responsibilities are amended by the Board of Directors the amendment shall be presented for ratification at the next AGM or a special general meeting called for that purpose.
 If the amendment is not ratified, it is not in effect and the previous Rights and Responsibilities then remain in effect.